18F/18f.gsa.gov/_posts/2016-08-11-holly-allen-helping-engineer-a-better-18F.md

 **MK: What has been the most impactful project you’ve worked on?**

-**HA:** In Engineering we have functional leads who are each tasked with making Engineering better in a certain way.
+**HA:** In Engineering, we have functional leads who are each tasked with making Engineering better in a certain way.
 We have leads focused on back end development, front end development, diversity, operations, and security.
 Without creating a bunch of top-down rules, they’ve been able